jdavidm/learn-stata/scripts/01-git-github.md

 That’s the basic GitHub Desktop workflow we’ll use all semester:

+[On screen: Go back to Desktop.]

+Ensure you are on the correct repo and branch.
+Fetch any changes that might be on Github but not on your machine.
-Make changes in your files

-Check them in GitHub Desktop (Changes pane + diff)

-Write a clear commit summary and commit

-Push to GitHub so it’s saved and shared
+Make changes in your files.
+Check them in GitHub Desktop.
+Write a clear commit summary and commit to those changes.
+And finally, push the commit to GitHub so it’s saved and shared.

 We’ll build on this as we go, but if you can do these steps, you’ve got the core Git/GitHub skills you need for this course.